kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 That's where JavaScript frameworks and libraries came in. <a href="http://www.javascriptmvc.com/">JavaScript MVC</a>, <a href="https://dojotoolkit.org/">Dojo</a> and <a href="http://backbonejs.org/">Backbone</a> were the first popular ones, then came Angular, Ember, Dart, Knockout...and on and on.

 <h3>...The ES6 Makeover Arrives...</h3>
 Next, JavaScript got a major update called <a href="http://exploringjs.com/es6/">ES6</a>, or ES2015.
-Its syntax and features closely matched those of the more traditional programming languages: Java, C#, etc.
+Its syntax and features closely matched those of the more "traditional" programming languages: Java, C#, etc.

 <h3>...At (Roughly) The Same Time That React Arrives</h3>
 And then came React.
 It's a library for building the view portion of your application.

 React views are built using <a href="https://css-tricks.com/modular-future-web-components/">web components</a>, which have been around for a while but are now rising in popularity.
-A web component is a custom HTML tag encapsulates other tags, CSS styles and JS functionality...it's essentially a widget.
+A web component is a custom HTML tag encapsulates that other tags, CSS and JS functionality...it's essentially a widget.

 <h3>React state (starts to) change everything...</h3>
 React provided an easy-to-understand web component model, and that's great.
 But its BIG innovation was how it improved application state management in JavaScript apps.